statamic-rad-pack/shopify/docs/content/en/frontend/storefront-api.md

 position: 12
 ---

-The addon includes three theme files which can help you quickly spin up an example integration.
-These are rather simple usecases that give us enough to integrate the JavaScript and control adding products to our basket, updating it, and handing off to Shopify for checkout.
+The add-on includes three theme files that can help you quickly spin up an example integration.
+These are rather simple use cases that give us enough to integrate the JavaScript and control adding products to our basket, updating it, and handing it off to Shopify for checkout.

-The following breaks down the JavaScript inclued and the steps needed to get everything working.
+The following breaks down the JavaScript included and the steps needed to get everything working.

 ## Publishing Assets

-Before we can talk about what anything does, we need to publish the boilerplate assets.
+Before we can talk about what anything achieves, we need to publish the boilerplate assets.
 Run the following command to get the uncompiled JavaScript into your resources directory.

 ```bash
 php artisan vendor:publish --tag="shopify-scripts"